Home > Apparel

 This isn’t tank-top work — and we tested each flannel thoroughly to ensure that they had what it takes; (photo/Erika Courtney)

 Cozy in coach and a fashionable way to layer up, we always pack at least one flannel for travel.
-They’ve had our backs on 6-hour-long flights to Germany, Italy, France, and Slovenia, as well as transcontinental flights from Jacksonville to Boise.
+They’ve had our backs on flights to Germany, Italy, France, Slovenia, and Japan, as well as transcontinental flights across the States.
 In warmer climates, we’ve flanneled up on cool nights on the Dariense Isabelia ridge in Nicaragua and high up on the Colombian Coffee Triangle.

 During real-world consideration, we aim to wear flannels for what they were made to do.
 For example, hard work-oriented flannels are worn doing tasks that are hard on a shirt.
-Specifically, we want to know how it accommodates range of motion.
+Specifically, we want to know how it accommodates range of motion and if it holds up.

 We want to know if we can swing a hammer or reach boards from the top shelf without exposing our torso or restricting motion in the arms.
 We also test it for snagging and durability.
 Does the flannel catch on wood, metal edges, or granite shards?
 Does it collect a lot of dust and grime?